icdevs/Icdevs_mainsite/_posts/2023-01-09-40-Fuzz Library - Motoko copy.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 801581b2c8f3303eaeb91892784b2eac99e1128115b0fadf739576d6c94f3c8e.
-ICDevs will match the bounty $40:1 ICP for the first 50 ICP out of the DFINITY grant and then 0.25:1.
+ICDevs will add .25 for every 1 token donated to the bounty.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process